12Lwk/fyp-email-analyzer/README.md

 ## Motivation
 Email overload is a persistent challenge for professionals.
 This project aims to transform the inbox experience by leveraging a hybrid AI approach combining robust machine learning models, domain-specific rules, and Generative AI to deliver reliable, context-aware email organization and insights.

+## Objectives
+1. To conduct a comprehensive analysis of existing email management systems and user challenges through literature review and user surveys, and to prepare a structured email dataset for model development.
+2. To analyze and design an intelligent unified data architecture incorporating natural language processing, machine learning algorithms, and security protocols.
+3. To develop an intelligent multi-modal data assistant that integrates API integrations, automated visualization generation, and voice-enabled analytics
+4. To evaluate the effectiveness and performance of the developed system through controlled testing and user acceptance in enterprise environments.

 ---

 ## Project Structure